 In order to realize those connections, the technology must be compatible with:

 Bluetooth Low Energy (BLE) fits the description.
-And by adding new capabilities for highly accurate and secure distance measurement (ranging), its current use cases are expanded to next-gen wireless secure access and proximity solutions, item finding, asset tracking, real-time location systems (RTLS) and indoor positioning systems (IPS).
+And new capabilities for Bluetooth high-accuracy distance measurement/channel sounding (BT HADM/CS) can be added.
+This expands the current use cases to next-gen wireless secure access and proximity solutions.
+Examples are item finding, asset tracking, real-time location systems (RTLS) and indoor positioning systems (IPS).

 This is what imec’s experts are working on, both on a hardware and software level.